pantheon-systems/documentation/source/content/guides/git/05-undo-commits.md

 ## Interactive Rebase

-You can use interactive mode by passing a `-i` or `--interactive` to the `git rebase` command.
+You can enter interactive mode by passing a `-i` or `--interactive` to the `git rebase` command.
 This is a good option if you have a number of commits that you would like to modify during the rebase.

 1. Run the command below to enter interactive mode: